kiko-g/feup-esof/README.md

 **Description**: The attendee presses the map button and the map will pop up and show his location on the map.

 **Preconditions**: Attendee is in FEUP.
-Attendee has bluetooth turned on.
+Attendee has internet and gps connection turned on.

 **Post-conditions**: Attendee will know where he is.

 **Normal Flow**:
-1. The attendee turns bluetooth on.
+1. The attendee turns internet and gps connection on.
 2. The attendee presses map button.
 3. The application aquires his position.
 4. The application shows the map.